kiran-91/Information-Retrieval-App-using-Langchain-Agent-Tools/README.md

 3. Use the chat interface to ask questions or search for information.
 4. View the results sourced from ArXiv, Wikipedia, or web searches.

-## Dependencies

-- **Streamlit**: For building the web interface.
-- **LangChain**: For managing tools and LLM integration.
-- **ArXiv API Wrapper**: For academic paper search.
-- **Wikipedia API Wrapper**: For article summaries.
-- **DuckDuckGo Search API**: For web searches.

-## Future Enhancements

-- Add user authentication for enhanced security.
-- Increase the range of tools integrated, such as YouTube or PubMed.
-- Optimize LLM usage for better response generation.
-- Improve user experience with visual enhancements and loading indicators.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.
 See the `LICENSE` file for details.

 ## Acknowledgments

 - [LangChain](https://www.langchain.com/): For providing a flexible framework for integrating AI tools.
 - [Streamlit](https://streamlit.io/): For enabling fast and interactive app development.
 - [GROQ API](https://www.groq.com/): For LLM support.

-## Contact

-For further questions or collaboration, feel free to reach out!
+- [ArXiv](https://arxiv.org/): For providing access to academic papers.
+- [Wikipedia](https://www.wikipedia.org/): For offering article summaries.